 For the Shopper

-There will be over 40 craft vendors selling a variety of high-quality items.
-Low on cash?
-Not to worry – the Bank of Hawaii is providing convenient ATMs.
-In addition to the many craft vendors, there will be others selling fresh island fruit, kettle corn, orchid plants, etc.
+In the park there will be craft vendors selling a variety of high-quality items.
+Bank of Hawai`i is providing convenient ATMs.
+In addition to the many craft vendors, there will be others selling fresh island fruit, kettle corn, etc.

 For the Curious